jbjoeburns/CI-CD/Jenkins_Project/JenkinsNotes.md

 The aim of CI-CD is to fully automate app deployment from scratch to help deliver software faster, speeding up updates and making more money.

-The basic overview of the pipeline is...

-- Local code -> github -> jenkins -> master node -> tests code on agent node -> pushed to deployment if test successful

-Error logs are returned instead of deployment if app doesn't function as expected.

-This pipeline consists of two parts...
+A CI/CD pipeline consists of two parts...

 Continious intergration: